 Spring brings a certain rejuvenation.
 The air is warmer.
 Leaves on trees start to grow back.
 The crack in your pipe is no longer filled with frozen water and is now dripping.
 Uh oh.
 Though there is a lot of good to come out of the spring season, there can also be problems with your plumbing.
 At Norfolk Plumbing, we’re here to help you take care of that!
-We’ve listed three common plumbing problems you might start to experience as the calendar changes.
+We’ve listed three plumbing solutions to any problems you might start to experience as the calendar changes.

 As we mentioned earlier, a common problem homeowners may face is the realization that they have a leaky pipe.
 As winter turns into spring, the cracks you might not have noticed in your uninsulated pipes become apparent with the change in temperature.